 Peñuelas offers a bounty of natural landscapes and yet is relatively simple to navigate.
 The location of the coastal town provides direct access to both nearby beaches and the central mountainous interior, allowing visitors to enjoy and explore different environments.
 Additionally, it is surrounded by the Macaná, Tallaboa, and Guayanés rivers which add to the refreshing natural beauty of the area.

 On the Guayanés River you can find La Soplaera, a relaxing network of waterfalls with crystal clear waters in natural pools in the Jaguas neighborhood.
 From there you can enjoy a spectacular panoramic view of the mountains.
 The route is marked, there is some parking available, and a trail leading directly to the falls.

 For those seeking a relaxing day on the water, and away from the crowds, consider an outing to one of the town’s nearby cays.
-These tiny, uninhabited slices of paradise include Cayo Parguera, Cayo Río, Cayo Caribe, Cayo Palomas, and Cayo María Langa, which are all accessible by boat, if you’re want to take some supplies and explore for the day.
-Or, rent kayaks for a paddle adventure to see marine life, colorful birds and more.
-Just don’t forget fresh water and sunscreen.
+These tiny, uninhabited slices of paradise include Cayo Parguera, Cayo Río, Cayo Caribe, Cayo Palomas, and Cayo María Langa, which are all accessible by boat if you want to take some supplies and explore for the day.
+Or, rent kayaks for a paddle adventure to see marine life, colorful birds, and more.
+Just don’t forget to bring fresh water and sunscreen.

 Other places of interest are the monument to the nationalist leader Pedro Albizu Campos, a tribute to the unknown soldier, and a Spanish cannon, all located in the Parque de Bombas.